skychatorg/skychat/README.md

 # SkyChat

 Virtual cinema platform.
-Setup your own private screenings and watch movies, youtube videos, or music with your friends/colleagues/family!
+Setup your own private screenings and watch movies, youtube videos, twitch streams or music with your friends/colleagues/family!

 I am currently setting up a live demonstration server with bots that auto-play youtube playlists to make it feel "alive", but in the meanwhile you can [check an empty demo](https://skychat.benjaminraymond.com/), without support for playing youtube videos.